-- Fresh cilantro: this salsa recipe calls for 1/4 cup of fresh cilantro.
+- Fresh cilantro: This salsa recipe calls for 1/4 cup of fresh cilantro.
 Just cut off the thick stems and brought chop the leaves.

-This healthy summer salmon recipe is so easy to make!
+This healthy salmon recipe is so easy to make!
 You’ll only need two mixing bowls, a knife to cut the vegetables, and a cutting board.
 So don’t worry, clean-up is going to be super easy.
 We’ll start by preparing and cooking the salmon, followed by finely dicing the veggies and mango, and, finally, plate everything with some brown rice!

-To start, combine the paprika, cumin, cayenne pepper, onion powder, garlic powder, salt, and pepper in a small bowl.
+Step 1: To start, combine the paprika, cumin, cayenne pepper, onion powder, garlic powder, salt, and pepper in a small bowl.

-Then, gently pat the salmon fillets dry with a paper towel and place them on a large plate, flesh-side up.
+Step 2: Then, gently pat the salmon fillets dry with a paper towel and place them on a large plate, flesh-side up.
 Using your fingers, pat the seasoning mixture on each piece of salmon.

-Now, in a large skillet, heat olive oil over medium heat.
+Step 3: Now, in a large skillet, heat olive oil over medium heat.
 Once heated, place salmon, flesh-side down into the pan.
 Cook for 2 – 3 minutes, until crisp, and then flip salmon with a spatula and cook for another 5 – 6 minutes until the skin becomes crispy and salmon is desired doneness.

 Alternatively, you can air fry this blackened salmon at 380°F for 8 – 10 minutes.
 Just place the seasoned salmon fillets in the air fryer basket skin side down and press start!

-Meanwhile, make the mango salsa by mixing all the mango salsa ingredients together.
+Step 5: Meanwhile, make the mango salsa by mixing all the mango salsa ingredients together.
 Taste and adjust seasoning if needed.

 Top your pan-seared salmon with fresh mango salsa and serve immediately with a side of roasted vegetables and on a bed of rice.
 Enjoy your deliciously flakey healthy blackened salmon!

-Tips for the perfect crispy and flakey salmon
+Tips for crispy and flakey salmon

 Here are my pro tips for making the BEST flakey and crispy blackened salmon: